 Is Well Done Steak Healthier?

-No, well-done steak is not necessarily healthier than rare or medium-rare steak.
+Well-done steak is not necessarily healthier than rare or medium-rare steak.
 Well-done steaks have fewer nutrients or health benefits than rare or medium-rare steaks.
-In fact, these steaks may have more potential carcinogens called heterocyclic amines because of their extra cooking time [4].

 How Do Butchers Drain Blood?